 - Avoid slamming on the brakes!
 Occasionally, to avoid an accident, you have no choice.
 But in regular driving situations such as driving toward a stop sign or a red light, eliminating slamming on your breaks can help conserve fuel.
 It’s not only a fuel-efficient driving habit; it’s also better for your tires and brakes, which helps you save money in the future on maintenance and repair costs.

-- Keep your vehicle well tuned and maintained.
+- Keep your vehicle maintained.
 Simple car maintenance—such as regular oil changes, air-filter changes, and spark plug replacements—will help lengthen the life of your vehicle, improve fuel consumption, and minimize emissions.

 Did you know that your vehicle could burn more fuel if proper maintenance is not performed on a regular schedule?
-Stop by your local Jiffy Lube® to get a vehicle tune up to make sure you’re saving the most money possible this holiday season with better fuel consumption.
+Stop by your local Jiffy Lube® for routine maintenance make sure you’re saving the most money possible this holiday season with better fuel consumption.